renkun-ken/rlist-tutorial/Features/Filtering.md

 Note that `list.filter()` filters the data with given conditions and the list elements that satisfy the conditions will be returned.
 We call `str()` on the results to shorten the output.

 Using pipeline, we can first filter the data and then map the resulted elements by expression.
+For example, we can get the names of those whose age is no less than 25.

 ```r